bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 trf catalog.txt 2 1000000 1000000 80 10 8 2000 -ngs -d
 ```

 I then post-processed the output to discard homopolymers and loci than contained fewer than 3 repeats of a motif.
-Also, I trimmed the loci so that the locus interval size was an exact multiple of the motif size.
+Also, I trimmed the loci so that the locus size was an exact multiple of the motif size.
 The resulting catalog is available here:

 <table>